wacncontent/CustomizeTool/removeCommentOutput2/articles/automation/automation-connections.md

 	New-AzureAutomationConnection -AutomationAccountName "MyAutomationAccount" -Name "TwilioConnection" -ConnectionTypeName "Twilio" -ConnectionFieldValues $FieldValues

-## Using a connection in a runbook
+## Using a connection in a runbook or DSC configuration

-You retrieve a connection in a runbook with the **Get-AutomationConnection** cmdlet.
-This activity retrieves the values of the different fields in the connection and returns them as a [hash table](https://technet.microsoft.com/zh-cn/library/hh847780.aspx) which can then be used with the appropriate commands in the runbook.
+You retrieve a connection in a runbook or DSC configuration with the **Get-AutomationConnection** cmdlet.
+This activity retrieves the values of the different fields in the connection and returns them as a [hash table](https://technet.microsoft.com/zh-cn/library/hh847780.aspx) which can then be used with the appropriate commands in the runbook or DSC configuration.

 ### Textual runbook sample
 The following sample commands show how to use the Twilio connection in the previous example to send a text message from a runbook.
 The Send-TwilioSMS activity used here has two parameter sets that each use a different method for authenticating to the Twilio service.
 One uses a connection object and another uses individual parameters for the Account SID and Authorization Token.
 Both methods are shown in this sample.